-Social media is transforming the culinary arts by offering chefs and food industry professionals unprecedented means to share their craft.
+Social media has transformed the culinary arts by providing chefs and food industry professionals new methods for sharing their craft.

-This vast universe of cooking content — whether it’s behind-the-scenes snippets, day-in-the-life videos, or educational tutorials — has the power to demystify the culinary experience.
-So often, food is something we consume without a connection to its preparation.
-Social media is changing that, enabling culinary professionals to connect with audiences in ways that were once unimaginable.
+This vast universe of cooking content — whether behind-the-scenes or educational — has demystified the culinary experience.
+So often, food is something we consume without considering its source and preparation.
+Social media enables culinary professionals to connect with audiences in ways that were once unimaginable.

-At the Institute of Culinary Education, several students have gained social prominence by using their platforms to showcase life at the school.
-Chefs and ICE Culinary Arts graduates Maddy DeVita, Steven Gao, Dr. Nate Wood, and Alessandra Ciuffo all came to ICE with different intentions but left with burgeoning social media careers that helped propel their professional paths.
+At the Institute of Culinary Education, many students and alumni have become social media influencers by using their platforms to showcase life at the school.
+Chefs and ICE Culinary Arts graduates Maddy DeVita, Steven Gao, Dr. Nate Wood, and Alessandra Ciuffo each came to ICE with their own intentions — and all left with burgeoning social media careers that propelled their professional paths.

-Steven is now a Chef de Partie at Per Se in NYC, Alessandra runs a growing media brand, Dr. Nate is the Inaugural Director of Culinary Medicine at Yale University, and Maddy documents her experiences as a private chef in New York.
-Each of their video styles are different, but they all provide an intrinsic look into the many possible career paths in the culinary world.
+Steven has worked as Chef de Partie at Per Se in NYC; Alessandra runs a growing media brand; Dr. Wood is the Inaugural Director of Culinary Medicine at Yale University; and Maddy documents her experiences as a private chef in New York.
+Their video styles are different, but highlights the range of career paths in the culinary world.

 Related: How to Establish Your Online Presence as a Chef

-But even beyond showing off what it’s like to work in the industry, these day-in-the-life style videos offer an inside look at what ICE can provide aspiring chefs, featuring meal prep, cooking techniques, and more.
+Beyond demonstrating what it's like to work in the industry, these day-in-the-life videos provide insights to what ICE affords aspiring chefs, showing meal prep, cooking techniques, and more.

 “When I went to ICE, I thought it would be interesting to document the whole journey,” Steven says.
 “Recording helped me retain what I learned because I’d go home, research it, script it, and then share it with my audience.”